-The Team performed on-site inspections and engineering analysis for 274 measures, which contributed 27% of the 2017 and 2018 program electric consumption savings and 18% of the 2017 and 2018 program natural gas savings.
+The Team analyzed 274 measures, which contributed 27% of 2017 and 2018 program electric consumption savings and 18% of 2017 and 2018 program natural gas savings.
 Overall, the two program years achieved gross realization rates of 101.4% for electric savings, 98.6% for seasonal peak summer electric demand savings, 110.6% for seasonal peak winter electric demand savings, and 94.6% for natural gas savings, though variability occurred between measure categories.
 The Team calculated 104,605,400 kWh of evaluated electric energy savings, 16,279 kW of summer electric demand savings, 11,721 kW of winter electric demand savings, and 1,979,081 therms of natural gas savings.
-Prospective realization rates were calculated as 101.1% for electric savings, 132.5% for seasonal peak summer electric demand savings, 169.6% for seasonal peak winter electric demand savings, and 103.7% for natural gas savings.

 Table 1, Table 2, Table 3, and Table 4 provide reported and evaluated savings, realization rates, and precision for each strata.
 Specific details and findings per strata are described in the report's Evaluated Gross Savings Results by Strata section.